What Is Solar Energy?

 What is net metering, and how does it work?

 Net metering allows solar-powered homeowners to sell extra energy produced from solar panels back to the grid for compensation.
-Net metering is reportedly only available in 41 states, so make sure you're eligible.
+Net metering may not be available everywhere, so make sure you're eligible before weighing this into your decision to go solar.

 What is the life span of solar panels?